pau1a/Transcrypt/main.md

 ### 3.1.1 System Overview

 Transcrypt Core’s architecture adopts mature enterprise patterns—segmented networks, signed artifacts, containerised services—but packages them as a managed backbone that the SME user never has to configure.
 Every component is orchestrated for resilience and assurance while presenting only a guided workflow at the surface.

+### Data Ownership and Sovereignty

+Transcrypt operates as a **centrally orchestrated, locally encrypted SaaS**.
+Each tenant’s data resides within shared infrastructure but is sealed with **tenant-specific encryption keys** that only the tenant can use.
+Transcrypt Ltd cannot decrypt customer evidence, policies, or logs.
+Backups and replicas are encrypted at rest and in transit, ensuring geographic redundancy without central visibility.
+Data sovereignty follows a “trust by math, not by policy” principle — enforced through cryptography rather than contractual language.

 ### Automation-First Operating Model